loulibre/ultradocs/README.md

-# UltraDocs theme for Hugo Docs
+# UltraDocs theme for Hugo Docs by UltraRepo
 UltraDocs is a Hugo theme for documentation websites.
 Designed to automatically ingest your repository content and generate a documentation website which is viewable offline by AI or by humans.

 UltraDocs provides an enhanced knowledge graph based content map that is machine readable in a json schema format, xlsx and markdown formats.